Duinen van Texel National Park: De Slufter

 The main part of the Slufter is a wide dune valley which has an open connection to the North Sea through a hole in the outer dunes De Slufter.
 At high tide seawater streams into the Slufter though creeks and at low tide it streams out again.
 The large Sluftercreek at the beach is where the water comes through most of the time.
 Over time the creek has moved in a northern direction.
 Because this creek was heavily damaging the dunes on the northern side in May 2004, intervention was needed.
 A new creek was constructed on the far most southern part of the Slufter, and the old creek was closed up a week later.
 On an average high tide the seawater only gets into the creeks and small lakes, on an extreme high tide the larger part of the Slufter is inundated.

 The vegetation consists largely of salt marsh plants.
 In June the area colors mainly purple because of the Sea-lavender.
 In October it is mainly red because of the Common glasswort.
 Sea-buckthorn also grows here.

 Many birds visit the Slufter estuary.
 The common eider breeds here, the spoonbill comes to forage and a variety of waders only enter on a high tide.

 Many seashells of the present sea fauna, as well as many fossil seashells dating back to the Eemian Stage wash on to the coastal plain of the Slufter.

 The Slufter is separated from the North Sea by two long dune strips, this area is called De Lange Dam.
 In between the dune stripes there is a valley with fresh water, many orchids grow here.

 Fauna

 Texel has a very rich variety of species.

 Birds

 Commonly sighted birds on the island are: greylag goose, brent goose, shelduck, wigeon, eider, scoter, spoonbill, oystercatcher, pied avocet, golden plover, peewit, knot, dunlin, bar-tailed godwit, common pheasant, european herring gull, lesser black-backed gull, black-headed gull, common tern, sandwich tern, short-eared owl and the hen harrier.
 Many passerine birds make their home within the dunes, such as starling, northern wheatear, european stonechat, whinchat, white wagtail, western yellow wagtail and meadow pipit.

 Mammals

 Within the dunes itself common mammals to be found are rabbits, hares, hedgehogs, various small rodents (mice, voles) and the stoat.
 The beaches, sandbanks and surrounding waters are home to two species of seal, common seal and grey seal, as well as porpoises.

+Ecomare

+Ecomare is the park’s natural history museum.
+It includes a public aquarium and operates as a seal and bird sanctuary.
+Located in the Island of Texel, Netherlands, it was built in 1930 and had a seal animal shelter added in 1952.
+It is visited by over 265,000 people a year and is the largest centre for nature information in the Wadden Sea.
+Ecomare’s stated mission is to improve its visitors’ relationship with coastal and maritime environments, to increase awareness about the fragility of natural resources, and to encourage people to protect them.